udit01/analyzer_bot/readme.md

 If you have setup continuous integration, then your bot will automatically deployed when new changes are pushed to the source repository.

+###To Do List
+1. Proactive messages
+2. Rich cards
+3. Input Hints
+4. Typing Indicator
+5. Improve Similar Search by incorporating Web Serch and URL's from it.
+6. Take news from Bing News API and show in a option random news in main.